np-core/np-signal/README.md

                               <nextflow>  base configuration with docker or singularity profiles
                               <jcu>       base configuration for the zodiac cluster at JCU
                               <nectar>    base configuration for the nectar cluster at QCIF

+   --resource_config       select a resource configuration nested within the selected configuration

+                             <process>   base resource configuration of processes for compute servers

     -profile                select an resource and executor profile from the config file

                               <docker> / <gpu_docker>  - expect container to be tag format